 Meet the future engineers

 Marshmallow Catapults hosted by Berkeley Engineers and Mentors.
-(Photo: Adam Lau / © UC Berkeley College of Engineering)
+(Photo by Adam Lau/Berkeley Engineering)

 About 350 students from across the East Bay descended on the Berkeley campus last weekend for Engineering for Kids (E4K), a one-day science, technology, engineering and math (STEM) event for low-income fourth- to sixth-grade students.
 The annual event is organized and hosted entirely by Berkeley students.